streem/pbandk/README.md

 1. Update the pbandk version number in `gradle.properties`, `README.md`, and `examples/*/build.gradle.kts` to remove the `SNAPSHOT` suffix.
 For example, if the current version is `0.9.0-SNAPSHOT`, then update it to be `0.9.0`.
 1. Commit the change.
 E.g.: `git commit -m "Bump to ${VERSION}" -a`.
 1. Tag the new version.
 E.g.: `git tag -a -m "See https://github.com/streem/pbandk/blob/v${VERSION}/CHANGELOG.md" "v${VERSION}"`.
-1. Push the changes to GitHub: `git push origin --follow-tags master`.
-1. Wait for CI to notice the new tag, build it, and upload it to Maven Central.
-1. Create a new release on GitHub.
-Use the contents of the tag description as the release description.
-E.g.: `gh release create "v${VERSION}" -F <(git tag -l --format='%(contents)' "v${VERSION}")`.

 Then prepare the repository for development of the next version:
 1. Update `CHANGELOG.md`: add a section for `NEXT_VERSION` that will follow the released version (e.g. if releasing `0.9.0` then add a section for `0.9.1`).
     * Note: if you are releasing a pre-release version (alpha, beta, rc) then you don't need to update `CHANGELOG.md`
 1. Update the pbandk version number in `gradle.properties`, `README.md`, and `examples/*/build.gradle.kts` to `${NEXT_VERSION}-SNAPSHOT`.
 For example, `0.9.1-SNAPSHOT`.
 1. Commit the change.
 E.g.: `git commit -m "Bump to ${NEXT_VERSION}-SNAPSHOT" -a`.

+GitHub will build and publish the new release once it sees the new tag:
-1. Push the changes to GitHub: `git push origin master`.
+1. Push the changes to GitHub: `git push origin --follow-tags master`.
+1. Wait for CI to notice the new tag, build it, and upload it to Maven Central.
+1. Create a new release on GitHub.
+Use the contents of the tag description as the release description.
+E.g.: `gh release create "v${VERSION}" -F <(git tag -l --format='%(contents)' "v${VERSION}")`.

 ## Credits